Key takeaways

 What's already in the room?
 You don't need to match colors exactly.
 You need contrast that works.
 A dark, bold canvas on a white wall.
 A single statement piece in a mostly minimal room.
 The art should stand out.
 That's the point.

-Size is where most people underestimate.
+Go large: for most rooms a Large piece at 40 to 48 inches (100 to 120 cm) is the statement size, and most people underestimate this.
 The instinct is to go smaller than you should.
 A canvas that's too small on a large wall looks like an afterthought.
 Go bigger than feels comfortable, then go one size up from that.

-Height matters.
+The highest-impact spots are above a desk, behind your video-call seat, and in the entrance hallway.
+Height matters too.
 The standard rule is to hang the center of the piece at eye level, around 57–60 inches (145–150 cm) from the floor.
 Above furniture, close the gap between the furniture top and the bottom of the canvas to around 6–8 inches (15–20 cm).

 Above a desk: The most powerful position for motivational or money-themed canvas art.
 It's in your eyeline while you work and sets the tone for every hour you spend at that desk.
 If you share your desk space with a monitor, leave at least 8 inches (20 cm) between the top of the screen and the bottom of the canvas so neither competes with the other.